 The IRS has several streamlined programs for resolving tax debts of less than $50,000.
 However, once the amount of tax debt exceeds $50,000, as is the situation for seriously delinquent tax debts that affect passports, obtaining the assistance of an experienced tax attorney and CPA Stanton D. Goldberg is a solid choice to try to get the best result to avoid the harsh consequences of IRS collection action or the denial or revocation of your right to travel using a U.S. passport.
 The personal attention and knowledge provided by the Law Office of Stanton D. Goldberg is often what is needed to handle these more complex cases to reach the best result for the taxpayer.

-The tax attorneys at the Law Office of Stanton D. Goldberg can help you resolve your tax situation either before the IRS certifies you as having a seriously delinquent tax debt or after that has occurred and you want to reestablish your access to a U.S. Passport.
+The Law Office of Stanton D. Goldberg can help you resolve your tax situation either before the IRS certifies you as having a seriously delinquent tax debt or after that has occurred and you want to reestablish your access to a U.S. Passport.

 Contact Our Dallas Law Office